Best VoIP Services: VoIP Business Phone Provider

 Music on hold: When compared to listening to dead airtime while on hold, music on hold helps to keep callers on hold for longer periods of time.

-Custom ringback: This is what your inbound callers hear while waiting to speak with someone, similar to hold music.
+Custom ringback: This is what your inbound callers hear while waiting to speak with someone, similar to holding music.
 Typically, it is a message or a jingle.

 Hot desking: Allows employees to access their messages and calls from any connected device.